Moving always comes with its own set of challenges.

-There are boxes to pack, and new jobs to find and loved ones to say goodbye to.
+There are boxes to pack, new jobs to find, moving companies to hire, and loved ones to say goodbye to.
 People rarely look back on moving day and say, “Remember how much fun that was?”

 It can be an especially stressful time if you have a furry friend for a roommate.
 Not only do you have to find a new home or apartment, but it needs to be pet-friendly.

-Plus, you want to make the move as easy for your dog as possible.
+Plus, you want to make a move as easy for your dog as possible.

-If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database which allows you to easily search and view pet-friendly apartments.
+If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database, which allows you to search and view pet-friendly apartments easily.
 You can typically get a good sense of how much a town appreciates its pets by looking at the quality of pet-friendly apartments in popular neighborhoods.

-Also be sure to find out what regulations — if any — your new state may have for pets.
+Also, be sure to find out what regulations — if any — your new state may have for pets.
 Many states require a Certificate of Veterinary Inspection for some animals.
-The goal is to to make sure only healthy animals travel across state lines and you could get a fine or face other penalties for not having one.
+The goal is to make sure only healthy animals travel across state lines, and you could get a fine or face other penalties for not having one.
 Check out GoodCall’s handy state-by-state guide to find what you need.

 During the first few days of the move, you want to be there for your dog as much as possible.
-He or she needs know that the location has changed but you are the same.
+They need to know that the location has changed, but you are the same.
 Even though you’ll have tons of errands to run and a new city to explore, try to be in the apartment as much as possible during the first 48 hours.
-Offer support for your anxious dog, but don’t coddle him or her.
+Offer support for your anxious dog, but don’t coddle them.
 This could reinforce negative behaviors.
 It’s a balance.
-Be available, but give your furry roommate his or her space.
+Be available, but give your furry roommate their space.
 Within a few days, your new apartment will start to feel like home for both of you.